- Documents required for individuals

 - Endorsement of signature and authorisation letter

-- Plate numbers must be delivered to the centre if the seller wishes to keep them.
+- Plate numbers have to be delivered to the centre, in case the seller wishes to keep them

 CAR OWNERSHIP TRANSFER FEES

-- AED 400 private vehicle between 3 and 12 tonnes
+- AED 400 for a vehicle between 3 and 12 tonnes

-- AED 650 public vehicle between 3 and 12 tonnes
+- AED 650 for a public vehicle between 3 and 12 tonnes

-- AED 800 private vehicle exceeding 12 tonnes
+- AED 800 for vehicle exceeding 12 tonnes

-- AED 600 bus with more than 26 passengers
+- AED 600 for a bus with passengers capacity exceeding 26

 VEHICLE PLATE FEE